SohelParashar/.Net-Deserialization-Cheat-Sheet/README.md

 This requires administrator permission or another vulnerability to exploit.
 ```

-### Thanks and Keep Committing and make it more helpful for Security Researchers and Devlopers...!
+### Thanks!!!
+Keep Committing and make it more helpful for Security Researchers & Devlopers...!